juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* When the stock is both bearish and bullish at the same time
 	* Volume getting lower

 ### Psychology of Trading
 * Don't force a trade
-* Don't over trade if you
+* Don't over trade if your plan does not work more than 2 times
+* Set risk and max loss, and follow through
+* Don't get emotional

 ### Brokers
 * Interactive Broker(min 10,000)